 - Automate response and remediation: Continuous vulnerability monitoring, SBOM tracking, automated triage workflows, runtime detection, and policy enforcement help accelerate response times.

-- Treat backup and recovery systems as part of the security boundary: Recovery infrastructure must remain operational during active incidents.
-Systems that rely on shared identity infrastructure, persistent connectivity, or centralized operational tooling can become vulnerable when they are needed most.
+- Treat backup and recovery systems as part of the cyber resilience architecture: Recovery infrastructure must remain operational during active ransomware and cyber attacks.

 Eon is designed to keep backup and recovery infrastructure isolated, resilient, and operational at all times with: